 - Where to go at a moment’s notice

 - Important documents, keys and other essentials to bring in an emergency bag

-- Code word(s) for help to use with family, co-workers and friends
+- Code word(s) to clandestinely ask family, co-workers and friends for help

 - An escape route for the home

 Make sure your loved one is aware of all these avenues for help:

 - A helpful guide: How to Get Out of an Abusive Relationship

 - Available hotlines: